RanjeetThiaga/RanjeetThiaga/README.md

 - 🎓  **Bachelor's Degree**: I hold a B.Sc.
 (HONS) in Bioinformatics from AIMST University.
 During my undergraduate program, I gained valuable practical experience in computational biology, acquired proficiency with bioinformatics tools and databases, and developed an advanced level of programming and database manipulation skills.

-- 📚  **Current Pursuit**: I am currently pursuing a Master of Data Science at UTM, where I am expanding my expertise in data analysis, machine learning, and artificial intelligence.
+- 📚  **Master's Degree**: I am a holder of a Master of (Science) in Data Science at UTM, where I have expanded my expertise in data analysis, machine learning, and artificial intelligence.

 ## Collaboration